 How To Broaden Innovation

-The key step is that the Office of Management and Budget has been ordered to partner with the heads of federal agencies to review each agency’s policies and its actions and see if they’re fully equitable in the community.
+The key step is that the Office of Management and Budget has been ordered to partner with the heads of federal agencies to review each agency’s policies.
+Its actions and see if they’re fully equitable in the community.

-To this end, each agency has been directed to consult with communities that have been marginalized or otherwise underrepresented historically and determine the best ways to bring them more fully into the government’s decision-making process so their voices can be heard and their ideas introduced early into the process.
+To this end, each agency has been directed to consult with communities that have been marginalized or otherwise underrepresented historically.
+Determine the best ways to bring them more fully into the government’s decision-making process so their voices can be heard.
+Their ideas were introduced early into the process.

 This feedback will be incorporated into Equity Action Plans due by early 2022, which will then be reviewed by the Domestic Policy Council for approval.
 From there, steps will be outlined and taken to introduce equity into individual agency processes.